jeka-dev/jeka/README.md

 This is launch on a local SonarQube server unless you specify specific Sonar settings.
 Sonar will leverage of jacoco report.

+Simpler than you was accustomed to, He ??

+Note that in the complete source code, you'll find a `main` method.
+It's mainly intended to run the whole script friendly in your favorite IDE.
+It's even faster cause you skip the script compile phase.
+___
 #Status

 The documentation is at its very early stage but the code is yet pretty close to completion for a first release.